May 11, 2008

 How to Subscribe to a Blog Feed: The Movie!

-Apparently, Wordpress has become the blog police?
+Apparently, WordPress has become the blog police?

 One of the core questions that people ask me when they decide to start using a weblog as the foundation of their business marketing and branding efforts is: where should I host my blog?
-My usual answer is that it doesn’t really matter and that you can get started a lot faster by using a hosted service like Wordpress or Typepad, but I’m going to have to change that now.
+My usual answer is that it doesn’t really matter and that you can get started a lot faster by using a hosted service like WordPress or Typepad, but I’m going to have to change that now.

 Why?
-Because the team at Wordpress.com has come up with new regulations about what is and isn’t acceptable on blog postings, and if you cross the line, they’ll not only shut your site down with less than twelve hours warning, but they’ll also ban you from ever signing up again.
+Because the team at WordPress.com has come up with new regulations about what is and isn’t acceptable on blog postings, and if you cross the line, they’ll not only shut your site down with less than twelve hours warning, but they’ll also ban you from ever signing up again.

 It starts with banning blog entries that have (sponsored) links from PayPerPost, but that’s a sticky slope and it’s easy to have that move into other prohibited areas, including perhaps exactly what your business blog is about.
 Then what?

-So, come clean, are you hosted on Wordpress.com?
+So, come clean, are you hosted on WordPress.com?
 And if so, what’s your opinion on this clarification of their Terms of Service and its implementation within the community?

-Note: this is an excerpt of a longer article I’ve written on this subject: Is Wordpress now the Blog Police.
+Note: this is an excerpt of a longer article I’ve written on this subject: Is WordPress now the Blog Police.

 Defining ROI on Business Blogs: HubSpot.com cracks the code and delivers solid answers

-Posted by: Andrew Bourland of andrewbourland on 11/6/06
+Posted by: of andrewbourland on 11/6/06

 No doubt about it: the most complex problem business bloggers face is coming up with a clear definition of what ROI their blog has produced.